How to Craft the Perfect Rehearsal Dinner Invitation

 One effective way is to go paperless – for the rehearsal dinner invites at least.
 You may be thinking, “How much is going paperless really going to save me?
 Paper’s not that expensive right?”
-But when you consider that you’ll be sending Save the Dates, Formal Invitations, and invitations to the rehearsal dinner, going paperless for at least one of these invites can save you quite a bit.
+But when you consider that you’ll be sending Save the Dates, Formal Invitations, and rehearsal dinner invitations, going paperless for at least one of these invites can save you quite a bit.

-You might also be wondering about the etiquette of sending an evite instead of a paper invite.
-While paper Save the Dates and Formal Invitations are still the norm, in this digital age many couples are sending evites for their rehearsal dinners.
+You might also be wondering about the etiquette of sending an online invitation instead of a paper invite.
+While paper Save the Dates and Formal Invitations are still the norm, in this digital age many couples are sending online invitations for their rehearsal dinners.
 And this is a perfectly acceptable way to give your guests all the information they need.

-So, how do you make the perfect rehearsal dinner evite?
+So, how do you make the perfect rehearsal dinner invitation?
 Check out these tips.

 1. Include a Directions Link to the Venue

-One of the best things about evites is the ability to include links with helpful information for your guests.
+One of the best things about online invitations is the ability to include links with helpful information for your guests.

 This is especially helpful for giving directions to your rehearsal dinner venue.
 List the name and address of the venue, and make the address a link to a Google Maps page.
 Then your guests can enter the location they’re coming from and get personalized directions to the venue.